k-stamps/technical-documentation/readme.md

 ## Technical Documentation

-This repo contains technical documentation and how-to's for GitHub project work.
+This repo contains technical documentation and how-to's for my GitHub project work.

 ### Rust
 * [How to set up Rust using Windows Subsystem for Linux](/rust/rust.md)